tc39/proposal-temporal/docs/calendar-review.md

 #### Writing Calendar-Safe Code

-The best way to mitigate the Unexpected Calendar Problem is to write “calendar-safe” code that works for all built-in calendars.
+The best way to mitigate the Unexpected Calendar Problem is to write "calendar-safe" code that works for all built-in calendars.
 For example, the function above can easily be written to be calendar-safe by using the `monthsInYear` and `daysInMonth` properties instead of hard-coding ISO constants.
 Developers who follow documented [best practices for writing calendar-safe Temporal code](https://tc39.es/proposal-temporal/docs/calendar.html#writing-cross-calendar-code) will be able to use the same code for all built-in calendars.

 Beyond documentation, the Temporal API itself has been designed to make it easier to write calendar-safe code.
 For example:

 *   All built-in calendars (including ISO) use the same set of date fields: `year`, `month`, `day`, and `monthCode`.
 These fields act the same way in all built-in calendars.
 *   The `month` property is a continuous (no gaps), 1-based index of the month in the current year.
 This aligns with ISO behavior and avoids unexpected behavior from lunisolar calendars where each year may have a different set of months.
 A separate `monthCode` string field is used for a year-independent month identifier.
-*   The `year` property is a signed value that’s relative to a specific calendar era.
+*   The `year` property is a signed value that's relative to a specific "default era" for each calendar.
 This matches ISO calendar behavior and prevents bugs from, for example, eras like B.C. where years count backwards.
-Separate `eraYear` and `era` fields are used for measuring years within the context of a specific calendar era.
+Separate `eraYear` and `era` fields are used for measuring years within the context of other eras.
 *   Differences between calendars are exposed via convenience properties available in every calendar, e.g. `monthsInYear`, `daysInMonth`, `inLeapYear`, etc. Userland code can completely avoid the use of calendar-specific constants (e.g. 12 months per year) by using these properties.
 *   There is never an implicit default calendar system.
-Developers must explicitly decide whether they’re using the ISO calendar or another calendar.
+Developers must explicitly decide whether they're using the ISO calendar or another calendar.
 For example, shortcut methods on the `Temporal.now` object are named with an ISO prefix to avoid ambiguity, such as `Temporal.now.zonedDateTimeISO()`.
-*   Temporal never infers a calendar from the user’s environment.
+*   Temporal never infers a calendar from the user's environment.
 Introducing a calendar system into a program requires a conscious, opt-in decision on the part of the developer of the app, library, or input source.

 #### Validating or Coercing Inputs

 Even though Temporal makes it straightforward to write calendar-safe code, doing so still requires work from developers.
-Some developers won’t do this work.
-Sometimes this will be because they don’t know about or don’t understand non-ISO calendars.
-In other cases, developers won’t bother to follow best practices because they expect to only be dealing with ISO-calendar data.
+Some developers won't do this work.
+Sometimes this will be because they don't know about or don't understand non-ISO calendars.
+In other cases, developers won't bother to follow best practices because they expect to only be dealing with ISO-calendar data.
 Even if a developer conscientiously follows best practices in their own code, most ECMAScript apps have many library dependencies that may not do so.
 Or they may have to interoperate with existing code that cannot be changed due to time constraints.

 In these situations, the developer should ensure that inputs to that code are either (a) validated to ensure the input is in the expected calendar system, or (b) coerced to that system.
 Whether to validate or coerce depends on the use case.